monitorrio/monitorr.io.elmah/README.md

-# INTRODUCTION #
+### What is this repository for? ###

-`ELMAH error logger` for sending errors to monitorr.io.
+ELMAH error logger for sending errors to monitorr.io.
 This package includes initial configuration for getting up and running with `monitorr.io`.

 To install [https://monitor.io](monitorr.io), run the following command in the Package Manager Console